WT000/Skywatchers/README.md

-# DATABASESAE1
+# Skywatchers
-My prototype program for Advanced Database System's AE1, a web app powered by Node.js and MongoDB to track astronomical objects and show your findings to the world.
+A web app powered by Node.js and MongoDB to track astronomical objects and show your findings to the world.

 # KEY FEATURES
 <ul>